Time is money plackard

 NIAS - the Nordic Institute of Asian Studies - is an academically independent Nordic research and resource center, focusing on modern Asia from a predominantly social sciences perspective.
 NIAS is an integrated part of the University of Copenhagen with the status of a centre under the Department of Political Science.

-NNC- the Nordic NIAS Council is a body that actively works to support and strengthen Asian studies in the Nordic region and presently consists of 23 Nordic universities and research institutions in all five Nordic countries.
+NNC- the Nordic NIAS Council is a body that actively works to support and strengthen Asian studies in the Nordic region and presently consists of 23 Nordic and Baltic universities and research institutions in all five Nordic countries.
 The aims of the NNC are to further Nordic Asian studies by pooling resources and establishing mutual cooperation in developing research, as well as the organization of conferences, seminars and Asia-related educational programmes in the Nordic region.
 In particular, it works to promote synergy between the activities at the NNC member institutions and NIAS.

 Open notebooks